Believe the hype: New York City has a dizzying array of attractions that will satisfy even the most tireless traveler.

-Townhouse Bar (206 E 58th St), piano bar for upscale professionals, older gentlemen and their admirers.
+Townhouse Bar (206 E 58th St), piano lounge for upscale professionals, 3 bars, older gentlemen and their admirers.
 Talent shows for cash prizes.

 Uncle Charlie's Midtown (139 E 45th S), only Midtown gay bar near Grand Central Station, after-work young professionals crowd.
-Piano lounge, comfortable seating, outdoor patio; karaoke, special nights and holiday events.
+Piano lounge, comfortable seating, outdoor patio; karaoke, holiday events.

 Bars and Clubs: Uptown Manhattan

-Castro Bar (104 Dyckman St), Washington Heights' new upscale lounge, young gay crowd, sexy go-go dancers, Wednesdays CockFight (moved over from No Parking); the former Le Boy.
+Castro Bar (104 Dyckman St), Washington Heights upscale lounge, young gay crowd, exotic go-go dancers, hookas, Wednesdays CockBoyz; the former Le Boy.

-Tool Box (1742 Second Ave at 90th St), quiet neighborhood bar with sports, music videos and adult movies on the tube.
+Tool Box (1742 Second Ave at 90th St), quiet neighborhood bar with games, internet jukebox, TV sports, music videos, and weekend DJ..

 Bars and Clubs: Brooklyn